華文

 The shared design lesson

-Bengio and LeCun are solving different problems.
+Bengio, LeCun and Taniguchi are solving different problems.
 One is asking how to make prediction trustworthy.
-The other is asking how to make capability efficient.
+Another is asking how to make capability efficient.
+The third is asking how shared meaning can be negotiated.
 Still, they point toward the same Civic AI shape.

 Research resultCivic AI implication